Adrenal glands – what do they do?

-Cortisol causes a release of glucose and fat into the blood to allow a burst of energy to run from danger.
-As mentioned, there is no scary animal to run from so we stay in the flight or flight response, constantly wired.
+Cortisol causes a release of glucose and fat into the blood for a burst of energy to run from danger.
+In today’s society, there is no danger to run from so we stay in flight or flight mode, constantly wired.

 Adrenal fatigue – what is it?

-Adrenal fatigue is commonly known as HPA axis dysfunction, and occurs when the adrenal glands are placed under continuous demand and lose their ability to manage stress in the body.
+Adrenal fatigue is commonly known as HPA axis dysfunction.
+It can occur when the adrenal glands are under continuous demand.
+They lose their ability to manage stress in the body.

 Adrenal fatigue – why is it bad?

-This distended abdomen is composed of visceral fat that accumulates around our heart, liver and kidneys as a protective mechanism as the body thinks it is in danger and clings on to fat for potential energy.
-Essentially, your body is not coping with the stress and that your adrenals are heading for a burnout.
+A distended abdomen is composed of visceral fat that can accumulate around the heart, liver and kidneys as a protective mechanism.
+The body thinks it is in danger and clings on to fat for potential energy.
+Essentially, your body is not coping with the stress and your adrenals are heading for a burnout.
 Additionally, constant cortisol production can weaken the gastrointestinal (GI) tract leaving it more susceptible to inflammation and infection.

 When the adrenals are in overdrive your brain is always switched on.
 This can effect your thought processes, attention span and ability to focus, leading to excessive thinking and an inability to switch off.
 When your body is constantly on the go, sleep becomes interrupted and you lose the ability to recharge your batteries, or adrenal tank so to speak.
 A vicious cycle of stress, insomnia, fidgeting and cravings can then ensue.